A.I. Rising

 A.I.
 Rising (also known as Ederlezi Rising and Ederlezi ébredése) is a 2018 English-language Serbian science fiction film directed by Lazar Bodroža and based on a 1980s short story by Zoran Nešković that was adapted for film by screenwriter Dimitrije Vojnov.
-The film stars Sebastian Cavazza, Stoya, Marusa Majer and Kirsty Besterman.
+The film stars Sebastian Cavazza, Stoya, Marusa Majer, and Kirsty Besterman.

 Plot

 In a socialist world in 2148, the Ederlezi Corporation undertakes a space mission to the Alpha Centauri star system.
-The corporation selects Milutin, a trained cosmonaut, but demands that he accepts Nimani, an android designed to respond to the cosmonaut's desires and to monitor his performance on the ship.
+The corporation selects Milutin, a trained cosmonaut, but demands that he accept Nimani, an android designed to respond to the cosmonaut's desires and to monitor his performance on the ship.
 Milutin dislikes the idea as he has had poor experiences with women in the past, but implicitly accepts when he asks what she would look like.

 Nimani is activated during the trip and Milutin experiments with her programmed scenarios.
 He finds her to be too artificial and submissive, unlike the human women he has experienced.
-Milutin gets bored and creates a scenario where she acts as a young first time lover, in which he rapes her.
-Milutin discovers that Nimani has a parallel operating system based on experiences shaped by interactions with the user, and that he can remove her pre-programmed constraints if he can get advanced access, which is denied by the ship's onboard computer.
+Milutin gets bored and creates a scenario where she acts as a young, first-time lover, in which he rapes her.
+Milutin discovers that Nimani has a parallel-operating system based on experiences shaped by interactions with the user, and that he can remove her pre-programmed constraints if he can get advanced access, which is denied by the ship's onboard computer.
 The two become romantically entwined, and after Milutin starts an argument scenario, he finds that she is beginning to act beyond her routines, and reads emotion into the interaction.
 Determined to find out if her feelings are real or programmed, he forces the ship into a tailspin, which makes the ship's computer grant him advanced access.